kevinsogo/compgen/docs/preparation.md

 We will be writing everything ideally in Python 3: generators, validators, checkers, etc. (It's possible to use another language to write some of those parts; we will learn how to do so later ron.)

 ## Some restrictions

-Due to limitations in some of the online judges we're considering, we will have a few restrictions/requirements in our Python code.
+Due to limitations in some of the online judges, we will have some restrictions/requirements in our Python code.
+Don't worry, there aren't a lot, and they are small.

-- The biggest limitation we have is with importing packages:
+- A notable restriction we have is with importing:

-    - Any `import`, aside from builtin packages, must be an import star, i.e., of the following form: `from xxx import *`.
+    - Any `import` must be an import star, i.e., of the following form: `from xxx import *`.
+(Builtin packages are exempted and can be imported normally.)
     - In addition, these import statements must be *unindented*.
     - The string `### @import` must be appended at the end of it.

-- You cannot upload any code you write directly into Polygon.
+- Also, you cannot upload any code you write directly into Polygon.
 Instead, a command called `kg kompile` is used to generate files that can be uploaded.

     - In particular, the lines of the form `from xxx import * ### @import` will be replaced by the *whole* code `xxx`.
 This makes everything into one file without imports.